 1. At broad market-turning points, some issues will move more than others.
 Simple rankings can help pick the best investments.

 2. Sectors move differently from the broad market.
 AccuTrack can be used to trade between sectors especially using sector funds.
+The Momentum Model uses the same ranking techniques trading among many funds.

 3. Mutual funds trend better than stocks.
 If you like the technical indicator approach to investing, then you will find funds easier to analyze than stocks.